1936 Grand Prix season: Silver Arrows defeated

-Just a week later, the "circus" moved east, across the border, for the inaugural Hungarian Grand Prix.
+Just a week later, the teams moved east, across the border, for the inaugural Hungarian Grand Prix.
 Races had been planned in 1931, '32, and '34 but never eventuated.
 It was held on the roads of Népliget Park, the biggest green space in Budapest.
 Impressive race-organisation included modern electric timing using photocells, to give lap-times accurate to a tenth of a second.
 Unfortunately, very hot summer weather in the preceding week had melted the tar on the track and as soon as practice started, the surface started breaking up and became very slippery.
 In front of around 70-100,000 spectators, Rosemeyer took off from pole into the lead, soon with Caracciola in close pursuit.
 This was still the situation at half-distance (25 laps), with von Brauchitsch and Nuvolari closing in.
 Then, yet again, Caracciola's engine gave up on him, after Chiron's car was already out with a broken supercharger.
 Then on lap 30, von Brauchitsch spun off trying to lap Tadini's Alfa – whether tapped from behind by Nuvolari or sliding on the slippery surface is uncertain.
 Having got past, Nuvolari set about catching Rosemeyer and with his car handling far better on the tight track, he was able to pass him on lap 35.
 He then put in a new lap record to, once again, beat the German cars.
 Rosemeyer was second, and had to be lifted out of his car, with his hands bleeding from being torn up by the harsh steering.
 No Mercedes finished, as the unlucky von Brauchitsch retired with just two laps to go when the steering broke from his earlier off.